mohammadi-com/GetRemoteJobOffers/README.md

 ### Show, Don’t Tell
 A lot of people, when told to "show" a characteristic in an interview, end up just saying, "I am [that characteristic]."
 This approach is pretty ineffective.
 For example, if you want to prove you're a team player, don't just say it—bring up examples of times you've worked well in a team.
 Let your actions speak for themselves.

+### STAR Method (Action Verbs)
+STAR stands for Situation, Task, Action, and Result.
+This method help you to convey your message in a structured way that helps the interviewer to understand your accomplishments better.
+It is like saying bullet points, so you can use this method in CV, coverletter, and interview.

+An example would be like:

+**Question**: "Describe a time when you had to optimize a poorly performing piece of code or system."

+**Situation**

+As a backend developer at an e-commerce company, I noticed that our product search functionality was significantly slowing down during peak hours.

+**Task**

+My task was to identify the performance issues and optimize the search functionality to improve response times.

+**Action**

+I analyzed the code and discovered that complex database queries were causing the slowdown.
+I implemented a denormalized search index using Elasticsearch, rewrote the search algorithm to utilize this index, and added caching for frequently searched terms.
+I also conducted thorough testing to ensure accuracy.

+**Result**
+These changes reduced search response times by **90%**, allowing the system to handle five times more concurrent requests.
+User satisfaction scores for the search feature increased by **35%**, and overall system stability improved during peak hours.

+This experience taught me the importance of performance optimization and effective use of search technologies in software development.

 ### Improve Your English
 If English isn’t your first language, consider joining free discussion courses to improve.
 I've heard from friends that [Oteacher](https://oteacher.org/) is a great resource.
 If you know of any other good ones, feel free to share.
 Expanding your vocabulary and learning to communicate your ideas clearly and professionally, with an understandable tone, accent, and pace, is crucial.
 Improving your English is an investment that pays off beyond just the job search—it’s a valuable asset for your life and career.
 Make it a habit to spend 3-4 hours a day working on this skill.